RecordPlayerAdvice.comUpdated May 2026

 The Short Version

 A Crosley Cruiser costs about $70.
 An Audio-Technica AT-LP60X costs $149.
-The $80 difference protects your vinyl collection from permanent damage.
-It's not even close.
+That $80 difference protects your vinyl collection from permanent damage.
+If you've already got a Crosley, this guide will tell you what to do with it.
+If you're about to buy one, read this first.

-Most Crosley turntables use ceramic cartridges that track at 5-7 grams of force.
+Most Crosley turntables use ceramic cartridges that track at 5-7 grams of stylus force.
 Proper turntables track at 1.5-2.5 grams.
-That extra force — two to three times what's safe — physically wears down your groove walls with every play.

 The damage is cumulative.
 You won't hear it after five plays.
-After fifty, maybe.
-After a few hundred, your records sound noticeably worse on any turntable.
+After fifty, maybe slightly.
+After a few hundred plays, your records sound noticeably duller and more distorted on any turntable, not just the Crosley.
 The grooves are permanently degraded.
-No cleaning will fix it.
+No cleaning, no new stylus, no better turntable can reverse it.
+The information is gone.

 *(Price when reviewed: ~$149 | View on Amazon)*